renovatebot/renovate/docs/usage/key-concepts/automerge.md

 Go to your repository's branch protection rules for your base branch (usually `main`) and enable the "Require merge queue" setting.
 Confirm you've set the correct "required checks" for your base branch.

-Finally, allow Renovate to automerge by setting `automerge=true` and `platformAutomerge=true` in your Renovate config file (see earlier example).
+Finally, allow Renovate to automerge by setting `automerge=true` in your Renovate config file (see earlier example).

 ## Automerging and scheduling